Royal Scottish Academy Building: History

 The building was originally proposed by the Scottish Board of Manufactures and Fisheries in 1821 to provide shared accommodation for three separate cultural organisations: the Royal Society of Edinburgh, the Royal Institution for the Encouragement of the Fine Arts and a museum of the Society of Antiquaries of Scotland.
 The building was known as the Royal Institution from 1826 to 1911.

 The Royal Institution building was designed by the noted Scottish architect William Henry Playfair and built in 1822–6.
 According to the antiquary James Grant, 2000 piles were driven into the ground to stabilise the foundations on the site above the Nor Loch.
 The construction works are depicted in an 1825 painting by Alexander Nasmyth, in which Playfair can be seen supervising the erection of the fluted Doric columns.

 In 1826, a group of artists broke away from the Royal Institution after disagreements over its policies, taking the name of the Scottish Academy.
 From 1835, the group leased gallery space in the Royal Institution building to mount exhibitions of its growing art collection, and in 1838 the group received a royal charter and became the Royal Scottish Academy (RSA).
 One of its key aims was to found a national art gallery for Scotland, and this was realised in 1859, when a new gallery building was built by Playfair, the National Gallery of Scotland, adjacent to the RI building.
 The building housed RI's collection of Old Master paintings along with the RSA collection.

 In 1831–6, the Board of Manufactures and Fisheries extended the Royal Institution.

 At the end of the 19th century, the Society of Antiquaries relocated its museum to new premises on Queen Street (the building that now houses the Scottish National Portrait Gallery), while the Royal Society moved to 22-24 George Street, and in 1907, the Royal Institution moved to the new Edinburgh College of Art.
 In 1911, the RSA, which had been sharing space in the National Gallery building since 1859, was granted permanent tenancy of the old RI building and the right to hold its annual exhibition there.
 The building became known as the Royal Scottish Academy, a name it retains to this day.
 The former RI building was remodelled in 1911–12 by William Thomas Oldrieve, with the addition of new galleries on the upper level.

-Today, the Royal Scottish Academy Building is managed by National Galleries Scotland but a 1910 Order grants the RSA permanent administration offices in the building.
+In 1910, the Royal Scottish Academy was transferred back to the former Royal Institution Building and granted permanent tenancy of office space together with the right to hold its annual exhibition there.